← Dashboard ↑ Back to Top

 The Rule of 55 is one of the most powerful early retirement tools for teachers, but it only applies to your 403(b) — not your 457(b) (which doesn't need it!).

 Normally, if you withdraw money from a 403(b) before age 59½, you pay a 10% early withdrawal penalty on top of regular income taxes.
-But there's an exception:
+But there's an exception: if you leave your job in the year you turn 55 or later, you can access your 403(b) money penalty-free.

-📚 Example: Sarah's Early Retirement
+📚 Example: Yolanda's Early Retirement

-Sarah is a high school English teacher who started at 25.
+Yolanda is a high school English teacher who started at 25.
 She's planning to retire at 55 after 30 years of service.
 Here's how the Rule of 55 helps her:

 • 403(b) balance at 55: $450,000